clojupyter/clojupyter/README.md

 ### Getting Started

-See [this notebook](https://raw.github.com/roryk/clojupyter/master/examples/html-demo.ipynb) for examples of what you can do and [this one](https://raw.github.com/roryk/clojupyter/master/examples/incanter-demo.ipynb) for an example using Incanter for plotting.
-Below are some screen shots to whet your appetite:
+See [this notebook](https://raw.github.com/roryk/clojupyter/master/examples/html-demo.ipynb) for examples of how you can display HTML and use external Javascript:

 <img src="https://raw.githubusercontent.com/aria42/clojupyter/mime-improvements/images/html-demo.png" width="100%"/>

+You can also use existing JVM charting libraries since you can render any Java BufferedImage.
+Here's a [sample notebook](https://raw.github.com/roryk/clojupyter/master/examples/incanter-demo.ipynb) using the Clojure-based [Incanter](https://github.com/incanter/incanter) library:

 <img src="https://raw.githubusercontent.com/aria42/clojupyter/mime-improvements/images/incanter-demo.png" width="100%"/>